UN chief rings alarm bell on global security threat from Gaza war | Law-Order

 UN chief rings alarm bell on global security threat from Gaza war

+A seven-day pause - that saw Hamas release some hostages and an increase in humanitarian aid to Gaza - expired on Dec.
+1. 'NEW MORAL LOW' Speaking before the UAE circulated its draft resolution to the Security Council, U.S. State Department spokesperson Matthew Miller declined to comment specifically on Guterres' letter.
+"There are threats to regional security and threats to global security that are presented by this conflict," Miller told reporters.

+United Nations Secretary-General Antonio Guterres made a rare move on Wednesday to formally warn the Security Council of a global threat from the Gaza war as Arab states seek to leverage that to push the council to call for a ceasefire within days.
+The United Arab Emirates gave the council a brief draft resolution, seen by Reuters, that would act on the letter from Guterres by demanding an "immediate humanitarian ceasefire" in the conflict between Israel and Palestinian militants Hamas.

+Diplomats said the UAE aims to put the text to a vote on Friday when the council is due to be briefed by Guterres on Gaza.
+To be adopted, a resolution needs at least nine votes in favor and no vetoes by the five permanent members - the United States, Russia, China, France or Britain.
+"The UAE draft resolution has the support of the Arab and OIC (Organisation of Islamic Cooperation) group.
+This is a moral and humanitarian imperative and we urge all countries to support the call of the Secretary-General," the UAE mission to the U.N. posted on X, formerly known as Twitter.

-The United States, one of five veto powers on the 15-member council, is opposed to a ceasefire between its ally Israel and Hamas because it believes such a move would only benefit the Palestinian militants.
-Washington does support humanitarian pauses to protect civilians and allow for the release of hostages taken by Hamas in an Oct.
+The United States and ally Israel oppose a ceasefire because they believe it would only benefit Hamas.
+Washington instead supports pauses to protect civilians and allow for the release of hostages taken by Hamas in a deadly Oct.
 7 attack on Israel.

-United Nations Secretary-General Antonio Guterres made a rare move on Wednesday to formally warn the Security Council of a global threat from the Gaza war as Arab states seek to leverage that to renew a push for the council to call for a ceasefire.
-The United States, one of five veto powers on the 15-member council, is opposed to a ceasefire between its ally Israel and Hamas because it believes such a move would only benefit the Palestinian militants.

-Washington does support humanitarian pauses to protect civilians and allow for the release of hostages taken by Hamas in an Oct.
-7 attack on Israel.
-It abstained last month to allow the Security Council to adopt a resolution calling for pauses in fighting.
-Guterres told the council in a letter that the Gaza war "may aggravate existing threats to international peace and security."
+Palestinian U.N. envoy Riyad Mansour said Arab ministers were due to visit Washington on Thursday and would discuss the draft Security Council resolution with U.S. officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)